Sunday, August 30, 2015

 How the heck would I do that?
 Simple: G-E-M. I’d put Bertha on a German equatorial mount, which would, I hoped, kill two of those metaphorical birds with one stone.
 Dispensing with the heavy fork would make the telescope easier to transport, and being on an equatorial mount would improve my tracking.
 Yes, I had a wedge and could have run Bertha in EQ mode, but the difficulty of mounting that big scope on a wedge made it something I never did.
 It was a two person operation, and even with a helper was not something I cared to do often.
 Or at all.

 Which GEM?
 That might have been my Atlas.
 The draw there was that I had the mount already and wouldn’t have to spend for a new one.
 The down-check was that while I have gotten a lot of use out of the Atlas for prime focus imaging, I’ve never been happy with its computer.
 The goto accuracy is fine for imaging three or four relatively bright targets in an evening, but not for imaging 100 a night with the Mallincam.
+And even when you're doing only a target or two a night with a wide field telescope, sometimes (but not all the time) pointing can be pretty punk.
+There are fixes for that involving computer software like EQMOD and plate solving applications, but many's the time I don't want to drag a PC into the field.

 I’d also have had to change out the mount’s saddle for something sturdier; I’d have had to convert from Vixen dovetail compatibility to the wider Losmandy D system to provide as much steadiness as possible for the C11.
 That would mean all the other scopes (four of ‘em) I use on the Atlas would have to go “D” as well.
 The more I thought about it, the less the Atlas sounded like the answer.